sakib/hackru/README.md

-# MyMLH Flask Example
+# HackRU Spring 2016 Flask Application

-This is an example application that uses Flask, SQLAlchemy, and rAuth to authenticate users for MyMLH.
+This is the Flask application that uses Flask, SQLAlchemy, and rAuth to authenticate users for MyMLH and manage HackRU Spring 2016 registration for thousands of registrants on a real-time system.

 ## Setup